someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 [Listen: No, It's Fine. - "Pisces•Gemini•Libra (Demo)" @ Bandcamp](https://noitsfine.bandcamp.com/track/pisces-gemini-libra-demo "#")

-On March 20 the Windsor indie-rock group [Trout](https://trout.bandcamp.com/) recorded a nine-song set live off the floor of their jam space, The resulting recordings are now online as *Live From Isolation*,
+On March 20 the Windsor indie rock group [Trout](https://trout.bandcamp.com/) recorded a nine-song set live off the floor of their jam space, The resulting recordings are now online as *Live From Isolation*,

 This recording features Roye Trout on guitar and vocals, guitarist Brent Cusmanic, Colin Wysman on bass, Jeremy Coulter playing piano and organ, with James Brown on drums.
 The set follows a five-song EP the band released last December, titled *Nectar*.